simondlevy/RoboFirmwareToolkit/README.md

 **RoboFirmwareToolkit** (RFT) is a simple, platform-independent, header-only C++ toolkit for building robot firmware to run on Arduino and other microcontrollers.
-Because of its platform-indepdence it can also be used as the control code in a C++-based robot [simualtor](https://github.com/simondlevy/MulticopterSim).
+Because of its platform-independence it can also be used as the control code in a C++-based robot [simulator](https://github.com/simondlevy/MulticopterSim).
 As with other software [platforms](https://github.com/simondlevy) I've developed, the focus is on simplicity and ease-of-use rather than lots of features.